moringabriel/GAMO_Backup_Manager/README.md

 ## 🚀 Installation and Usage

 1. Download the GAMO Backup Manager executable from [[Your Download Link](https://drive.google.com/drive/folders/1mDjHMLS9J6eKggo8z3kfggRr31gpEIIu?usp=sharing)].
-2. Run the installer or executable file.
-3. Follow the on-screen instructions to complete the installation.
 4. Launch the GAMO Backup Manager application.
 5. Configure your backup settings and schedules.